I’m Wealthy. I Want My Girlfriend to Quit Her Menial Job.

 Dear Pay Dirt,

-I’m a 55-year-old divorced college professor who earns $140,00 a year (plus interest, dividends, and royalties).
+I’m a 55-year-old divorced college professor who earns $140,000 a year (plus interest, dividends, and royalties).
 I have around $3.5 million in investments, home equity, and savings, so I am fairly well off.
-My 51-yearold girlfriend has little savings, works an hourly wage job, and earns around $40,000 a year (she’s had a much tougher life than me).
+My 51-year-old girlfriend has little savings, works an hourly wage job, and earns around $40,000 a year (she’s had a much tougher life than me).

 I would be happy to support us both and would like her to quit working (or work much less) so we can travel more and have more free fun time.
 But she is worried about losing independence and being financially dependent on me.
 She’s also worried about being perceived as a gold digger or sugar baby.
 I see her concerns as entirely legitimate.
 But I really want to be with someone who can, say, take a month off in the summer and go to Europe with me, go skiing for a week in the winter, and also go to the Caribbean for a beach vacation every year.
 This lifestyle is affordable for me (and I’m happy to pay—I don’t expect or need her to foot part of the bill), and it’s not uncommon among successful academics like me.
 But I know it’s also totally alien and unobtainable to many working/middle-class folks.
 This travel and fun are all very appealing to her, but there’s always the money/work/independence issue that seems to get in the way.
 We don’t really fight about this, but it is a key difference that is always present and creates tension.
 How do we bridge this?